Amazon Makes a Major Move Into Content Analytics

 All of this combined with the new Amazon DeepLens Video Camera means that our concept of Robotic Telepresence that we defined in 2013 is coming to life.
 DeepLens (see above image) is focused on developers and it interacts with Rekognition algorithms.
 Amazon hopes that developers will choose its service, not the Google Clips Camera to develop new applications using AWS Greengrass and AWS Lambda services.

 If there is any doubt that Video Analytics is going mainstream, one only has to look at Google and Amazon, both in a race to ship their cameras.
 For the Amazon DeepLens, one of the things that is sure to please developers is that the camera is already pre-trained to do facial recognition.

-The Google Clips offering, which is also still in preview mode, looks more ready for consumer use and it also has built-in facial recognition.
+The Google Clips offering (image to the right), which is also still in preview mode, looks more ready for consumer use and it also has built-in facial recognition.
 We think that both of these prototype cameras represent the first generation.
 The moves from Google and Amazon will be the first of many efforts to leverage real-time Video Analytics.